 The rich colours go perfectly with this seasons other trend for brass and metallic finishings creating a luxurious look.

-4. Supersized tiles
+14. Supersized tiles

 ‘There’s plenty of variety in large format porcelain tiles as they are available in multiple effects, such as iconic types of marble,’ says Harriet.
 ‘Coloured marble can provide greater variety such s emerald trees or an indulgent black.’

-4. Wooden finishes
+15. Wooden finishes

-If you aren’t a fan of dark moody rooms, the trend for natural textures is continuing to grow in 2020.
+If you aren’t a fan of dark moody rooms, the trend for natural textures is continuing to grow.
 ‘The establishment of stripped-back, sawn and treated grains is set to expand from the wider home into bathrooms in a big ways,’ explains Edward Carey, managing director at Ashton & Bentley.
 ‘Bringing the outdoors in, hand-crafted woods create a peaceful, tranquil surrounding, which perfectly suits the proposed of a bathroom space.’

 Complete the look by pairing the natural wood with a freestanding bath for a spa-like feel.

-5. Calm sanctuary
+16. Calm sanctuary

 Embrace a neutral colour scheme with pops of green house plants.
 Accessorise with candles, crystals and a wooden stool for lounging around on.
-But no spa-throom would be complete without the must-have bathroom accessory of 2020 the bath tray, perfect for balancing a cup of tea and all your bath time essentials.
+But no spa-throom would be complete without the must-have bathroom accessory trend the bath tray, perfect for balancing a cup of tea and all your bath time essentials.

-6. Black ceramics
+17. Black ceramics

-‘The new trend for black ceramics allows customers to add a contemporary twist on a traditional bathroom aesthetic.
+‘The new trend for black bathroom ceramics allows customers to add a contemporary twist on a traditional bathroom aesthetic.
 Bold and dramatic, this daring shade is guaranteed to add opulence to any bathroom interior.’